 Roberto Niembro Ortega

 Roberto Niembro Ortega received his law degree from Escuela Libre de Derecho in 2008.
-He has been granted excellent graduate awards in the second and fifth year of the five-year curriculum.
-He received special honours in his professional examination and his undergraduate thesis related with the 2006 Mexican presidential election was awarded by the Electoral Court of the Federal Judiciary in the National Contest for Thesis and Essays on Electoral Matters 2008, Undergraduate´s Thesis category.
+He was granted excellent graduate awards in the second and fifth year of the five-year curriculum.
+He received special honours in his professional examination and his undergraduate thesis related with the 2006 Mexican presidential election was awarded by the Electoral Court of the Federal Judiciary in the National Contest for Thesis and Essays on Electoral Matters 2008, Undergraduate's Thesis category.

 During the last year of his undergraduate studies and the first year after earning his law degree, Roberto assisted a Justice of the Supreme Court of Mexico.
 After this stage, he moved to Spain where he embarked on postgraduate studies in constitutional law, human rights, legal argumentation and political science.
 He also worked for more than one year as a legal trainee in the Constitutional Court of Spain.